 Many of these areas are also peri-urban environments, in which intensive horticultural or viticulture areas are facing pressure from intensive sporadic urban growth, particularly residential development.
 The purpose of the Rural (Special) Zone is to recognise that such sporadic and unplanned intensification is generally inappropriate in these parts of the rural environment, and to place limitations as necessary to avoid future problems.
-The conversion of rural environment to urban areas should be carefully managed and evaluated
+The conversion of rural environment to urban areas should be carefully managed and evaluated.

-Threats to the environmental quality and character of the Rural Zone include buildings and structures of inappropriate location, scale, or density, activities that have external effects out of character and unacceptable within the rural environment, inappropriate levels of vehicle movements and parking, excessive out-of-character noise, and obtrusive or excessive signage.
+Threats to the environmental quality and character of the Rural Zone include buildings and structures that due to their location, scale, or density, are not in keeping with the established rural amenity and character.
+This character is where buildings are at a relatively low non-urban density with generous setbacks from external property boundaries and where the height, scale, density and number of buildings do not dominate the landscape.
+Activities can have external effects out of character and unacceptable within the rural environment, inappropriate levels of vehicle movements and parking, excessive out-of-character noise, and obtrusive or excessive signage.
 Traffic signage, including official tourist route signage, such as for a wine trail, is necessary signage for the safe operation of the road network.

-4.3.4 Objective Rur2 - Enabling Primary Production
+4.3.4 Objective Rur2 - Provision for Primary Production and Other Activities

-To enable primary production to function efficiently and effectively in the Rural Zone, while its potential adverse effects are reasonably avoided, remedied, or mitigated.
+To enable primary production and other land uses to function efficiently and effectively in the Rural Zone, while the adverse effects are avoided, remedied, or mitigated.